menu

 Also of interest is that Homer has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Homer does not have a public transit system used by locals to get to and from work.
+Homer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Homer in 2022 was $30,296, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $121,184 for a family of four.
 However, Homer contains both very wealthy and poor people as well.